You don’t have to be naughty to enjoy a few Extra Dirty Martinis, but it helps.

 Nutrition

-Chill a martini glass in your freezer for fifteen to thirty minutes.
+Chill a martini glass in your freezer for 15 to 30 minutes.
 Garnish with a lot of olives, like, at least three olives.

 President Franklin D. Roosevelt was purported to love this style of martini.
 He was even said to serve them to guests who would visit the White House.
 No wonder he was one of the most popular presidents in American history.